stem

 line shape

-The DPIE Summer High School Program returns this June for the 13th straight year and enrollment will open on February 21st, 2025 at 5pm.
+The DPIE Summer High School Program returns this June for the 14th straight year and enrollment will open March 2026.

 Students doing class work